babicb/babicb.github.io/research.md

 <!--- You will find below a list of publications and works in progress, followed by a general overview of my research. -->

 **Publications**
-1. A System View for Medical Machine Learning Regulation, **Nature Digitimal Medicine**.
+1. A System View for Medical Machine Learning Policy, **Nature Digitimal Medicine** (2020)
 with I. Glenn Cohen, Theodoros Evgeniou and Sara Gerke
+2. A Better Way to Onboard AI, **Harvard Business Review** (2020)
+with Daniel L. Chen, Theodoros Evgeniou and Anne-Laure Fayard
 2. Algorithms on Regulatory Lockdown, **Science** (2019) [link](https://science.sciencemag.org/content/366/6470/1202)
 with I. Glenn Cohen, Theodoros Evgeniou and Sara Gerke
 &nbsp;&nbsp;&nbsp;&nbsp; Media Coverage: [Forbes](https://www.forbes.com/sites/lanceeliot/2019/12/18/latest-ai-that-learns-on-the-fly-is-raising-serious-concerns-including-for-self-driving-cars/#7ea94f162813)